forrestbao/vektara/docs/Vectara.rst

 The ``Vectara`` class
 --------------------

-The ``Vectara`` class is the main offering of the ``vectara`` package.
+The ``Vectara`` class is the main offering of the ``vektara`` package.
 It allows you to establish a connection to the Vectara service, upload data, and make queries.

 .. automodule:: vektara
 .. autoclass:: Vectara